 A bay window specializes in creating a bigger space and allowing great quantities of natural light to shine through.
 They can also be enjoyed as a potential reading nook for the avid reader, or an open space for decoration.

-However, if you don't have the space to host a bay window, a bow window can be just right for you.
-Composed of four or more windows in a slight angular row, it allows for you to be able to have unique scenic view, without being intrusive to your home.
+If you don't have quite enough space to host a bay window, a bow window may be right for you.
+Made of four or more windows in a slight angular row, it allows a unique scenic view without being intrusive to your home.

-What separates the bay and bow window is the amount of space that is taken up.
-However, with their unique qualities to display an all-rounded view, they share mutual benefits such as:
+What distinguishes the bay from the bow window is the amount of space that is taken up.
+However, with their unique qualities to display a rounded view, they share mutual benefits such as:

-Determining which design of either bay or bow will be a result in the amount of available space.
+Determining which design of either bay or bow window will depend upon the amount of available space.
 Bow windows are more ideal for areas where a garden or a walking path is located below as they won’t be as invasive.
 These windows will be a great investment, as they look good from both the interior and exterior.
-Providing plenty of natural light and offering low maintenance, satisfaction with the bay/bow design will be guaranteed.
+Providing plenty of natural light and offering low maintenance, satisfaction with either the bay or bow design will be guaranteed.

 A bay window is a combination of three windows that dramatically extend out from your home.
-This creates a 3D effect into the outside, as well as an open space inside, perfect for decoration or reading
+This creates a 3D effect to the outside, as well as an open space inside, perfect for decoration or reading.